rullo24/Youtube_To_MP4/README.md

  ### How to Run ###
  - A shortcut has been included with the post.
 This shortcut should run the executable.

- --> The executable itself is stored in the /build/exe.win-amd64-3.11/ folder as "runner.py"
+ --> The executable itself is stored in the /build/exe.win-amd64-3.11/ folder as "runner.exe"

  --> To run the program w/o a shortcut, simply open this executable